marzmesas/UPC_FaceID_CL/README.md

 The data reveals that the option of using self-supervised contrastive for a face recognition application is not the most appropriate, as can be seen in the obtained metrics.
 In addition, we can verify that any of the networks that use MLP + Softmax as classifier provide better accuracies than using KNN.

+The self-supervised model has obtained worse results than we had initially expected.
+However, after all the tests and training carried out, it has been concluded that the lack of data in the dataset used for the purpose of developing the application and the fact that the classes being compared have very similar similarities, prevent obtain better results with the computational resources available.

+Normally the most successful self-supervised models have been trained on datasets of very different classes, and even so, if the computational resources are not powerful enough, the results obtained are not even remotely those that can be obtained with supervised models.

 <a name="next_steps"></a>

 ## Next steps